 Every corner of Minnesota stages group-friendly festivals throughout the year.
 Chances are, there will be something special on the calendar when your group visits, whether it’s a big-city shindig or small-town party.
 From ethnic festivals to a mega state fair, a kaleidoscope of annual events awaits group travelers.
-Here is a just a sampling:
+Here is a just a sampling of some of the best festivals in Minnesota:

 Judy Garland Festival, Grand Rapids

 The Judy Garland Museum every year honors the legendary singer and movie star, born Frances Ethel Gumm in Grand Rapids in 1922.
 There are lectures, stage performances and The Wizard of Oz film showings.
 Visitors are encouraged to wear their favorite Oz character costume.
-This year’s 38th annual festival marks the 75th anniversary of The Wizard of Oz (1939) movie, and the museum debuts its new 3,000-piece Wizard of Oz exhibit. (judygarland museum.com)
+Festival events include guided museum tours, bus tours of Grand Rapids, guest performances, movie screenings and more. (judygarlandmuseum.com)

 Bayfront Blues Festival, Duluth